knpuniversity/php-beginner-series/knpu/if-statement.rst

 ===========================

 Let's start to make our code smarter!
-Modify your ``pets.json`` file and remove the ``breed`` key from just one of the pets.
+Modify your ``pets.json`` file and remove the ``age`` key from just one of the pets.
 When we refresh, it doesn't fail nicely, it gives us a big ugly warning:

-    Undefined index: breed in /path/to/index.php on line 95
+    Undefined index: age in /path/to/index.php on line 95

 Let's dump the ``$cutePet`` variable inside the loop to see what's going on.
-Each pet is an associative array, but as you probably suspected, Pico de Gato is missing her ``breed`` key.
+Each pet is an associative array, but as you probably suspected, Pico de Gato is missing her ``age`` key.
 When you reference a key on an array that doesn't exist, PHP will complain.
 Instead, let's code defensively.
-In other words, if we know that it's possible that the ``breed`` key might be missing, we should check for it and only print the breed if it's there.
+In other words, if we know that it's possible that the ``age`` key might be missing, we should check for it and only print the age if it's there.

 To do this, we'll finally meet the wonderful and super-common ``if`` statement.
 Like :ref:`foreach <php-foreach>`, it's a "language construct", and is one of those things that uses curly braces to surround a block of code::

     if (true) {
-        echo $cutePet['breed'];
+        echo $cutePet['age'];
     }

 Where ``foreach`` accepts an array and executes the code between its curly